tomrcc/docsycannon-docs/content/en/about/_index.md

       This is the technical documentation for DocsyCannon.
-DocsyCannon is a Hugo template based on the popular Docsy theme, meant to be filled out using the CloudCannon CMS.<br><br>DocsyCannon is aimed to make the creation of technincal documentation sites easy and accessible regardless of whether you are a developer or an editor.
+DocsyCannon is a Hugo template based on the popular Docsy theme, meant to be filled out using the CloudCannon CMS.<br><br>DocsyCannon is aimed to make the creation of technical documentation sites easy and accessible regardless of whether you are a developer or an editor.
     heading: What is DocsyCannon?
     id: